CharlieDigital/dn9-openapi-codegen/README.md

 A quick look at .NET 9's new OpenAPI tooling and how it compares to earlier versions of .NET using the `swagger` CLI tool (`Swashbuckle.AspNetCore.Cli`).

+> ℹ️ Fork or clone to play with this yourself and explore how it improves/digresses from Swashbuckle CLI

 https://github.com/user-attachments/assets/805d961d-1d03-4933-b045-92e3bb85ef4a

 Layout: